angular-schule/website-articles/blog/2025-05-angular20/README.md

 Run the tests as usual using `ng test`.

 Vitest is largely compatible with the APIs of [Jest](https://jestjs.io/) and Karma - switching is definitely worth trying.
-Ideally, you’ll need only minimal changes in your tests.
+Ideally, you'll need only minimal changes in your tests.

 One of the three experimental builders (Jest, Web Test Runner, Vitest) will likely become the new standard.
 We welcome the move to rely on established standards outside the Angular ecosystem and to deprecate the custom Karma test runner.
-We’ll continue to keep you updated.
+We'll continue to keep you updated.

 ## Stable Signal APIs: `effect`, `linkedSignal`, and `toSignal`